 What to eat with beef koftas

-There are so many options, but if you want to go the traditional Greek way, you must make Homemade Tzatziki Sauce and serve it with some veggies (like iceberg lettuce, some tomatoes, red or white onion and pita bread (or you can also try making homemade Sweet Potato Flatbread which is delicious as well)!
+There are so many options, but if you want to go the traditional Greek way, you must make Homemade Tzatziki Sauce and serve it with some veggies (like iceberg lettuce, some tomatoes, red or white onion and pita bread (or you can also try making homemade Potato Flatbread which is delicious as well)!

 Other delicious options are: